 After 25 minutes remove the pie crust from the oven, and carefully lift out the parchment with the weights.
 Fill the blind baked pie crust with your filling and bake the filled pie as your recipe directs.

-(Optional): If making a pudding or cream pie that uses an unbaked filling, prick the bottom of the partially baked pie crust with a fork (this is called docking) and return the pie crust to the oven and bake for another 5 to 8 minutes, until the crust is golden brown.
+(Optional): If making a pudding or cream pie that uses an unbaked filling, prick the bottom of the partially baked pie crust with a fork (this is called docking) return the pie crust to the oven, and bake for another 5 to 8 minutes, until the crust is golden brown.

 Pretty easy isn't it!?
 Let me know how your blind baking experience went, and if you have any questions leave them in the comments below!